deadlyvipers/dojo_rules/introduction.md

 Hello o/
-I've really enjoyed the one about MongoDB :)
+I've really enjoyed the one about JavaScript :)